freqtrade/freqtrade-strategies/README.md

 Strategies from this repo are free to use.
 Feel free to update them.
 Most of them  were designed from Hyperopt calculations.

+Some only work in specific market conditions, while others are more "general purpose" strategies.
+It's noteworthy that depending on the exchange and Pairs used, further optimization can bring better results.

 ## Share your own strategies and contribute to this repo

 Feel free to send your strategies, comments, optimizations and pull requests via an